TNRIS/kiosk/README.md

 3. Sign into a Google account so you are able to install extensions to Chromium from the Chrome Store.

-4. Install the [Photo Screen Saver](https://chrome.google.com/webstore/detail/photo-screen-saver/kohpcmlfdjfdggcjmjhhbcbankgmppgc) Chromium/Chrome extension from the Chrome Store.
+4. *Needs updating for new [XScreenSaver method](https://www.jwz.org/xscreensaver/)* ~~Install the [Photo Screen Saver](https://chrome.google.com/webstore/detail/photo-screen-saver/kohpcmlfdjfdggcjmjhhbcbankgmppgc) Chromium/Chrome extension from the Chrome Store.~~
-    - In the extension setup, provide a Google Drive/Photos location of photos for the extension to use.
+    - ~~In the extension setup, provide a Google Drive/Photos location of photos for the extension to use.~~
-    - Set the screen saver to start when idle for 13 minutes; also test transitions and animations in the settings if you desire.
-Set any other settings you need.
+    - ~~Set the screen saver to start when idle for 13 minutes; also test transitions and animations in the settings if you desire.
+Set any other settings you need.~~

 5. Copy the system scripts `sleep.sh`, `start-kiosk.sh`, and `clear-chromium-crash.sh` into the `/home` directory on the kiosk machine.